-Her design won the coveted Maple Leaf Cup competition held on Friday, Mar.
-24 at the Edmonton Home and Garden show.
-It was an emotional win for Romanowski, who has been in the floral industry for 34 years and has competed in numerous floral competitions.
-But none as difficult as the Maple Leaf Cup, she said.
+Her design won the coveted Maple Leaf Cup competition held Friday, March 24 at the Edmonton Home and Garden show.
+It was an emotional win for Romanowski, who has worked in the floral industry for 34 years and has competed in numerous floral competitions—“but none as difficult as the Maple Leaf Cup,” she said.

 She was one of 16 competitors from across Canada who vied for the top spot in the challenging event.
-Fiercely competitive, the event required the florists to show their skills by designing a dress for a mannequin under the ‘Hort-couture’ theme, a play on words of ‘haute couture’ crafted by the event’s founder and experienced floral artist Heather de Kok.
+Fiercely competitive, the Maple Leaf Cup required contestants to show their skills by designing a dress for a mannequin.
+Heather de Kok, AAF, AIFD, PFCI, founded the event and chose the theme, “Hort Couture,” a play on “haute couture.”

-As part of the competition, all of the floral designers were given the same flowers and materials, which included 50 stems of roses and two metres of black fabric, among other items.
-Maple Leaf Cup participants were also given a ‘surprise box’ the morning of the event, which included a purse to also decorate.
-To help with their designs, all competitors were given $100 to buy extra materials of their choice.
+As part of the competition, all the floral designers worked with the same flowers and materials, which included 50 stems of roses and two metres of black fabric, among other items.
+Maple Leaf Cup participants were also given a “surprise box” the morning of the event, which included a purse to decorate.
+To help with their designs, all competitors received $100 to buy extra materials of their choice.

 There was just one catch.
 Competitors had only three hours to design and place the flowers and other materials on their mannequin.
 It’s stressful, but the results are stunning, explained the event’s host.